Aircloak/aircloak/tools/BMODataGenerator/README.md

 For reference on my mac I can generate the data for 10k users in under half a minute.
 Irony is that on `acatlas3` (slower CPUs, but a lot more of them) it takes around a minute to generate 10k users.
-Seems a simpler more serial approach could do better, or that we might be better of writing larger chunks (i.e. multiple lines) at a time.
+Seems a simpler more serial approach could do better, or that we might be better off writing larger chunks (i.e. multiple lines) at a time.
 Either way, since this is a one-off I have not invested more time into it.

 The goal was to create a dataset with some 100 million users.
 At the time of writing